danielyefet/react-input-auto-format/docs/index.md

-# react-input-auto-format
+If you've ever tried to make an input field that automatically formats as you type, you'll know it's actually a pain in the 🍑.
+That's right, a pain in the peach.

-A super simple input component that formats as you type.
+With this simple React component, you can create your own pattern using the `format` prop, start typing and witness the magic ✨

 ```HTML
 <Input format="## - ## - ##">